Ziddykins/LegendOfAetheria/README.md

 apt install -y php8.4 php8.4-cli php8.4-common php8.4-curl php8.4-dev php8.4-fpm php8.4-mysql mariadb-server apache2 libapache2-mod-php8.4 composer letsencrypt python-is-python3 python3-certbot-apache
 ```

 ### Templates

 LoA comes packaged with a bunch of template files, which get their values from the AutoInstaller script.
 Make sure the template values are all filled in, and suit your system and software.
 The entire SQL schema will be generated and imported.
 A random password is chosen for the SQL user, 16 characters long.
-If you're setting this up manually, I've included a --flag for the utoInstaller which will only process templates, which will make your life a lot easier, especially for importing SQL schema.
+If you're setting this up manually, I've included a --flag for the AutoInstaller which will only process templates, which will make your life a lot easier, especially for importing SQL schema.

 ```sh
 sudo perl AutoInstaller.pl --templates
 ```

 ### Apache

 Virtual Hosts, for non-SSL: